OpenSourceEconomics/ruspy/docs/source/simulation.rst

-ruspy.simulation package
+Simulation
 ========================

 Introduction
 ------------
 The simulation package contains the functions to simulate a single agent in a dynamic discrete choice model.
 It is structured into two modules.
 The simulation module with the main function and the simulation\_auxiliary with all supplementary functions

 Modules
 -------